 By including information about your top competitors and explaining how your company differentiates from them, helps your investors to know the scope of your idea and can provide them with a strong reason as to why they should invest in your company.

 5. Explain your future growth plans:

-Although currently, your company has limited set of products/services, include information about how you can scale it up in the future.
+Although currently, your company has a limited set of products/services, including information about how you can scale it up in the future.